 Bergen — also known as the fjord capital — is the second-largest city in Norway.
 Located on the country’s southwestern coast, it is a picturesque destination surrounded by mountains and fjords, including the longest and deepest fjord in the country: Sognefjord.
-As a major city, you’ll be spoilt for choice in terms of things to do here in December, but this is perfectly balanced out by the small city vibes, filled with charm and urban character that Bergen radiates.
+As a major city, you’ll be spoilt for choice in terms of things to do here in December, but this is perfectly balanced out by the small city vibes.
+Bergen radiates charm and urban character, perfect for a Christmas vacation.

-Bergen is home to Pepperkakebyen, the world’s largest gingerbread town.
-Local residents, schools, companies, and volunteers have been coming together since 1991 to build a little city featuring houses, buildings, trains, and cars among other structures that are entirely made from gingerbread cookies.
+Bergen is also home to Pepperkakebyen, the world’s largest gingerbread town.
+Local residents, schools, companies, and volunteers have been coming together since 1991 to build a little city featuring houses, buildings, trains, and cars (among other structures) that are entirely made from gingerbread cookies.
 Tourists flock from far and wide between mid-November and New Year’s Eve every year to see this awe-inspiring creation in the old Sentralbadet Square in the city center.
 It’s a festive atmosphere like no other!

-Leavenworth is a lively Christmas destination located in the state of Washington, on the west coast of the United States.
+Leavenworth is a lively Christmas destination located in the state of Washington on the west coast of the United States.
 This dreamy little town redesigned its architecture to align with the Bavarian culture it adopted in the 1960s.
-With plenty of snow and lots of twinkling lights set against a beautiful backdrop of the Cascade Mountains and the Wenatchee River flowing through it, this winter wonderland is a dream to visit during the festive holidays.
+With plenty of snow and lots of twinkling lights set against a beautiful backdrop of the Cascade Mountains, this winter wonderland is a dream to visit during the holidays.

 Leavenworth also hosts a range of festivals in December.
 One of the most popular ones is the Christmas Lighting Festival, which features millions of Christmas lights illuminating the Bavarian village in an unforgettable visual display.
 You can join in on the Christmas carols, watch the kids slide down the town’s park sled hill, and indulge in some chestnuts that are roasted over an open fire — all while counting down to the whole village bursting to life with sparkling lights!